What Happens If Control Arm Breaks While Driving

 There could be two to four control arms in a vehicle.
 It is called a car lower control arm when a vehicle has only two control arms.
 A few cars and many heavy-duty vehicles have four—two lower and two upper arms.

 So, what is a control arm on a car?
-In simple words, it is a suspension link that joins the car’s frame to the assembly (known as steering knuckle) that holds a front wheel.
+In simple words, it is a suspension link that joins the car’s frame to the assembly (known as the steering knuckle) that holds a front wheel.
 Flexible rubber bushings join the control arms to the car’s framework.

 What’s the function of this component?
 It swings up and down when the car hits a bump or pothole, allowing the tires to travel.
 It plays a major role in keeping both front wheels on the road.